 Maintaining Text on the Screen

 There may be instances when you want to keep some text on the screen, and not allow it to clear when a new question is introduced.
-To do this, you use the *maintain keyword to keep the text maintained on the screen and the *clear keyword when you are ready to clear that text that is being maintained.
+To do this, you use the *maintain keyword to keep the text maintained on the screen and the *clear keyword when you are ready to clear the text that is being maintained.

 *maintain: Make sure to answer honestly.